 Drawing the eye up will take the focus away from the width of the room and onto the height, giving it the appearance of spaciousness.
 If you have high ceilings or architectural features, emphasize them to make your room appear wider than it actually is.

+It's the oldest design trick in the book for a reason.
 The more mirrors are in your room, the wider and larger it will appear.
-Consider installing a wall of mirrors or installing mirrors in opposite spots from each other to create an infinity effect.
+Consider creating a wall of mirrors or installing mirrors on opposite sides of the room from each other to create an infinity effect.

 Respect Furniture Clearances

-The worst thing you can do in a narrow space is trying to fit more furniture or choose pieces that are too big for the space.
-When planning your furniture layout, make sure there are two to three feet space to walk in thoroughfares.
+The worst thing you can do in a narrow space is try to fit in more furniture or choose pieces that are too big for the space.
+When planning your furniture layout, make sure there are two to three feet of space to walk in thoroughfares.
 For instance, in this kitchen by interior designer Jessica Helgerson, the island is extra narrow to make space for circulation.

 Create a Focal Point

 An easy way to make a room feel wider is to create a wide focal point at one narrow end of the room.
-For instance, in this teal bedroom, a wide bright yellow cabinet draws the eye inward focusing on the length of the piece, creating the illusion of width.
+In this teal bedroom, a wide, bright yellow cabinet draws the eye inward, focusing on the length of the piece and creating the illusion of width.